TwilioDevEd/call-forwarding-flask/README.md

 $ python manage.py dbseed_zips
 ```
 This will load senators.json into your SQLit database.
 7. Expose your application to the internet using [ngrok](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
+In a separate terminal session, start ngrok with:
 ```
 $ ngrok http 5000
 ```